Skip to content

 • line 36: the SQL statement [SELECT nextval('"SEQ_ID"')] provides the primary key.
 The [as value] syntax is mandatory. [value] represents the key obtained.
 This value will be assigned to the field of the [Person] object designated by the [keyProperty] attribute (line 35), here the [id] field.

-• The SQL statements within the <insert> tag are executed in the order in which they are encountered.
+• The SQL statements within the <insert> tag are executed in the order they appear.
 Therefore, the SELECT is executed before the INSERT.
-At the time of the insertion operation, the [id] field of the [Person] object will thus have been updated by the SELECT SQL statement.
+By the time the insertion operation occurs, the [id] field of the [Person] object will have been updated by the SELECT SQL statement.

 • Lines 38–40: insertion of the [Person] object